 Professionals interviewing for Office Support jobs throughout summer need to be aware that processes will take longer, so it’s important not to panic if there’s a delay in receiving feedback.

 A consistent trend has been the changing status of roles.
-For example, permanent Executive Assistant type roles are going from permanent to temp to perm, or temporary contracts.
+For example, permanent Executive Assistant jobs are going from permanent to temp to perm, or temporary contracts.
 Further to this, and it’s being seen across numerous industries, widespread uncertainty has meant fewer people have been looking to move roles if they are comfortable where they are.

-More positively, there has been an increase in Senior Executive Assistant roles coming available.
+More positively, there has been an increase in Senior Executive Assistant jobs coming available.
 The right candidate needs to display proven support of working with C-Suite or Board level individuals and can expect to receive remuneration around £55-£70K for roles in London.
 Within the Investment Banking sector, on both the temporary and permanent side of the market, there continues to be a strong requirement for Team Assistants.

 Consistent with recent years, offering flexible working hours and ‘work from home’ options are important to attract and retain Office Support professionals.
 Many candidates have the desire to be mobile, therefore organisations have to provide laptops and mobiles to allow for agile working.
 An additional benefit that has been frequently seen so far in 2019 is increased holiday allowance.